// article

 }

-Part of the Database Performance Optimization series:
+Part 1 of the series: database performance optimization reference.